-Salmonella Outbreak continues to grow, 592 ill in 36 states
+Salmonella Onion Outbreak continues to grow, 892 ill in 38 states and Puerto Rico

-The CDC reports today that since the last update on September 23, 2021, 173 more people were added to this outbreak.
-As of October 14, 2021, 592 people infected with the outbreak strain of Salmonella Oranienburg have been reported from 36 states.
-Illnesses started on dates ranging from May 31, 2021, to September 29, 2021.
+Since the last update on October 29, 2021, 84 more sick people were added to this outbreak.
+As of November 12, 2021, 892 people infected with the outbreak strain of Salmonella Oranienburg have been reported from 38 states and Puerto Rico.
+Illnesses started on dates ranging from May 31, 2021, to October 25, 2021.

-Sick people range in age from less than 1 year to 97 years, with a median age of 36, and 57% are female.
-Of 363 people with information available, 116 (32%) have been hospitalized and no deaths have been reported.
+Sick people range in age from less than 1 year to 101 years, with a median age of 37, and 58% are female.
+Of 571 people with information available, 183 (32%) have been hospitalized.

 The true number of sick people in an outbreak is likely much higher than the number reported, and the outbreak may not be limited to the states with known illnesses.
 This is because many people recover without medical care and are not tested for Salmonella.
 In addition, recent illnesses may not yet be reported as it usually takes 3 to 4 weeks to determine if a sick person is part of an outbreak.